emarberg/stable-grothendieck/README.md

 1. Install pytest: `pip3 install pytest`

 ## Tests
-Run the tests at the command line: `pytest`
+1. Run the tests at the command line: `pytest`
+1. If there's time to spare, run the slow tests with `pytest --runslow`

 ## Usage